Black Friday 2020 Deals on External Storage

 This 1TB external SSD is one of the newer models from Western Digital--it supports USB 3.2 gen 2 with speeds of up to 10Gbps.
 Those speeds mean it's a USB-C drive, so those with older computers using it with the included USB-A adapter shouldn't necessarily expect to top out on transfer speed.

-This deal is for the 1TB blue version of the My Passport drive.$130 at Best Buy
+This deal is for the 1TB blue version of the My Passport drive.$140 at Best Buy

 Seagate Expansion Desktop